groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-image-signature.md

 }
 ```

+### Summary
+This guide demonstrates how to use [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) to add image-based signatures to documents.
+It covers loading a document, configuring the image signature's properties (such as size, position, and opacity), and saving the signed document.
+Advanced customization options, like adjusting image appearance and aligning the signature, are also discussed.
+For further insights, explore related document signing resources.

 ### Advanced Usage Topics

 To learn more about document eSign features, please refer to the [advanced usage section]({{< ref "signature/net/developer-guide/advanced-usage/_index.md" >}}).